rhd-gitops-example/manifest-documentation/README.md

 You will need to be logged in with administrator privileges.

-While bootstrapping the manifest, the tool will generate sealed secrets using the Sealed Secrets operator.
+While bootstrapping the manifest, the tool will generate secrets using the Sealed Secrets operator.

 ## Generating credentials for pushing images